TobikoData/sqlmesh/docs/concepts/plans.md

 This is a common choice in scenarios such as an addition of a new column, an action which doesn't affect downstream models, as new columns can't be used by downstream models without modifying them directly to select the column.
 If any downstream models contain a `select *` from the model, SQLMesh attempts to infer breaking status on a best-effort basis.
 We recommend explicitly specifying a query's columns to avoid unnecessary recomputation.

+### Forward-only change
+A modified (either directly or indirectly) model that is categorized as forward-only will continue to use the existing physical table once the change is deployed to production (the `prod` environment).
+This means that no backfill will take place.

+While iterating on forward-only changes in the development environment, the model's output will be stored in either a temporary table or a shallow clone of the production table if supported by the engine.
+In either case the data produced this way in the development environment will **not** be reused once the change is deployed to production.
+See [Forward-only Plans](#forward-only-plans) for more details.

+This category is assigned by SQLMesh automatically either when a user opts into using a [forward-only plan](#forward-only-plans) or when a model is explicitly configured to be forward-only.

 ## Plan application
 Once a plan has been created and reviewed, it is then applied to the target [environment](environments.md) in order for its changes to take effect.